MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 For samples that show usage, see the [Surface Dev Center Manager](https://github.com/Microsoft/SDCM) repository.

-### Starting in 2021, will Microsoft be the sole provider of production kernel mode code signatures?
+### Is Microsoft the sole provider of production kernel mode code signatures?

 Yes.